Ebazhanov/linkedin-skill-assessments-quizzes/adobe-acrobat/adobe-acrobat-quiz.md

 - [x] Turn off the **Extract Pages as Separate Files** checkbox in **Organize Pages > Extract**.
 - [ ] Edit the conversion settings in **File > Export > Image > JPEG**.

 #### Q37.
 You are trying to find all instances of "medicine" in a scientific PDF document.
-Although you can clearly see the word on at least one page, a search returns no results.
+Although you can see the word on at least one page, a search returns no results.
 What might cause this?

 - [ ] The text is redacted.
 - [ ] The text is in a locked layer.